 - some health conditions

 Atrial or supraventricular tachycardia is an accelerated heart rhythm that starts in the upper chambers of the heart.

 It is the most common heart rhythm problem in children and young people.
 Many people first experience it between the ages of 25 and 40 years.

 An episode may last from a few minutes to several hours.
 It is not usually serious, but, in extreme cases, it can lead to unconsciousness and cardiac arrest.

 Sometimes, electrical activity in the atria can override the heart’s natural pacemaker.
 This causes the chambers to contract rapidly and irregularly.
-This is known as atrial fibrillation (A-fib).
+This is known as

 Most people with A-fib also have another heart condition.
 It is more likely to affect those over the age of 65 years.
 Consuming alcohol and smoking tobacco may contribute, as might hypertension and sleep apnea.

 This is similar to A-fib, but the rhythms are more organized.
 Many people have both A-fib and atrial flutter.

 Abnormal electrical signals in the lower chambers result in a rapid heart rate.
 This can result from cardiovascular problems, such as a previous heart attack, and the use of certain drugs.